klimentsii/games-icons/README.md

 ### What's inside?
-High-resolution logos and icons of your favorite online multiplayer games, battle royales, MMORPGs, shooters and more.
+High-resolution logos and icons of your favorite games, battle royales, MMORPGs, shooters and more.
 Perfect for:
 - Your gaming profile / README
 - Discord servers, Twitch overlays